TC Process (2 August 2007)

 (1)(a) The name of the TC, such name not to have been previously used for an OASIS TC and not to include any trademarks or service marks not owned by OASIS.
 The proposed TC name is subject to TC Administrator approval and may not include any misleading or inappropriate names.
 The proposed name must specify any acronyms or abbreviations of the name that shall be used to refer to the TC.

 (1)(b) A statement of purpose, including a definition of the problem to be solved.

 (1)(c) The scope of the work of the TC, which must be germane to the mission of OASIS, and which includes a definition of what is and what is not the work of the TC, and how it can be determined when the work of the TC has been completed.
-The scope may reference a specific contribution of existing work as a starting point, but other contributions may be made by Members on or after the first meeting of the TC.
-Such other contributions shall be considered by the members of the TC on an equal basis to improve the original starting point contribution.
+The scope may reference a specific contribution of existing work as a starting point, but other contributions may be made by TC Members on or after the first meeting of the TC.
+Such other contributions shall be considered by the TC Members on an equal basis to improve the original starting point contribution.

 (1)(d) A list of deliverables, with projected completion dates.

 (1)(e) Specification of the IPR Mode under which the TC will operate.